Fairtrade promotes gender equality

 Fairtrade producer groups commit to:

-- No discrimination on the basis of gender or marital status
+- no discrimination on the basis of gender or marital status

-- Zero tolerance of behavior that is sexually intimidating, abusive or exploitative
+- zero tolerance of behavior that is sexually intimidating, abusive or exploitative

-- No testing for pregnancy when recruiting workers
+- no testing for pregnancy when recruiting workers

-- Programs to support historically marginalized groups like women
+- programs to support historically marginalized groups like women

-- Developing a gender policy, over time
+- developing a gender policy, over time

 Gender equality takes work